roboli/full-control/README.md

 ...
 ```

-If you have don't understand what this code is doing, then I'll return to my cave and work harder.
-Otherwise I say mission accomplished!
+If don't understand what this code is doing, then I'll return to my cave and work harder.
+Otherwise I say, mission accomplished!

 ### Contributing